insideofdrop/Dropbox-Interview-Prep/README.md

 **Behavioral Questions**:

 Talk about an impactful project that you led.
+* Teams that you collaborated with.
+* Convincing others to take action.
 * A tough decision that you had to make during that project.

 A critical piece of feedback that you received from someone and what you did after that.

 An important piece of feedback that you gave to someone else.

+A conflict that you had with someone else.

 How do you contribute to diversity and inclusion?